Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-To isolate the role of protonation and acid identity, we compared normalized fluorescence spectra at $\lambda_\text{exc} = 330$ nm for all samples, as shown in Fig. \ref{fig:Fig3}e-f.
+To isolate the role of protonation and acid identity, we compared normalized fluorescence spectra at $\lambda_\text{exc} = 330$ nm for all samples, as shown in Fig. \ref{fig:Fig4}a-b.
 Both acid treatments yielded broad emissions (350–550 nm), with emission maxima ($\lambda_{max}$) centered between 400 nm and 420 nm, depending on pH and acid.
-For HCl (Fig. \ref{fig:Fig3}e), $\lambda_{\text{max}}$ blue-shifts from 422 nm (pH 1, red line) to 403 nm (pH 10, cyan line), while for H$_2$SO$_4$ (Fig. \ref{fig:Fig3}f), the pH 1 sample shows the most blue-shifted emission ($\lambda_{max} = 401$ nm), and all other pH values exhibit nearly identical spectra ($\lambda_{max}\sim$ 414 nm).
-These subtle spectral differences align with SEM observations: H$_2$SO$_4$ yields more consistent fibrous morphologies across pH, while HCl shows greater variation, potentially explaining the progressive red-shift.
+For HCl (Fig. \ref{fig:Fig4}a), $\lambda_{\text{max}}$ blue-shifts from 422 nm (pH 1, red line) to 403 nm (pH 10, cyan line), while for H$_2$SO$_4$ (Fig. \ref{fig:Fig4}b), the pH 1 sample shows the most blue-shifted emission ($\lambda_{max} = 401$ nm), and all other pH values exhibit nearly identical spectra ($\lambda_{max}\sim$ 414 nm).
+These subtle spectral differences qualitatively correlate with the SEM observations.
+H$_2$SO$_4$-treated samples exhibit more homogeneous fibrous morphologies across pH, consistent with a uniform molecular organization and emission response.
+In contrast, the greater morphological variability observed for HCl-treated samples suggests a broader range of local packing arrangements, which may contribute to the observed spectral differences.
+Although this remains an empirical correlation, the SEM data provide qualitative insight into the molecular arrangement influencing fluorescence behavior, in line with previous reports correlating aggregate morphology and emission properties\cite{Hong_2011}.